Eunice-Osuagwuh/aws-cloud-devops-projects/linux-pm2-git/readme.md

 Structured Git branching and Pull Request workflow

 This project strengthened practical DevOps foundations by combining system administration, application lifecycle management, and version control best practices.

+# P.S: All proofs are in the screenshot folder.